BmadeRobots/DfMSkills2024_TimberAssmebly/README.md

 # DfMSkills2024_TimberAssmebly

-One week workshop using Timber assembly.
+One-week workshop using Timber assembly.
 The goal of the workshop is to learn the principles of robotic manufacturing using Grasshopper visual programming applied to timber assembly.
-The students have the assigment of choosing a stock material, assembly logic and overall design.
+The students have the assignment of choosing a stock material, assembly logic, and overall design.
+At the start of the first day, a short lecture was given on state-of-the-art timber assembly research followed by a step-by-step demo of a sample Grasshopper script.
+Following that, the students are split into groups of 3-4 people.
+After a couple of hours, tutorials were held to provide some guidance on the design development.